swetoast/anbernic-rg40xx-v-stock-firmware-application-development-guide/README.md

 A 120 ms, 440 Hz tone at 2% waveform amplitude was audible through the internal speaker.

+The audio device accepts two-channel PCM.
+This does not prove the presence of two physical speakers or preserved acoustic stereo separation.
+The tested console has one visible front speaker grille.
+Left-only, right-only and combined signals remain useful for checking routing and mixing behaviour.

 ### Required worker sequence

 Use an isolated audio worker: